GFDRR/rdl-standard/specs/hazard-data-package/spec.md

 A Hazard Data Package is a data package containing data that describes the modelled impact of a physical hazard.
 Earthquakes, wildfires and floods are all examples of hazards.

 A hazard is triggered by an __Event__.
+An event

-An event occurs in a specific location and might take place at a specific time or with recurring frequency (e.g. seasonal flooding).
+s in a specific location and might take place at a specific time or with recurring frequency (e.g. seasonal flooding).

 Related __Events__ that occur in the same location, or within a specific time window are known as an __Event Set__.
 A Hazard Data Package only contains data about a single __Event Set__.